resbaz/nltk/README.md

 ## [Session 4: Getting the most out of what we've learned](http://nbviewer.ipython.org/github/resbaz/nltk/blob/master/resources/completed-notebooks/session-4.ipynb)

 So, we've learned some great skills!
-But, we need to know how to put these skills into practice within our own work.
+But we need to know how to put these skills into practice within our own work.
 In this final session, we discuss:

 * What kind(s) of data we're all working with
 * Storing your data and results